hakaseh/cases4argo/README.md

-# cases-argo: test cases for running and tuning GOTM-FABM-MEMG at locations where BGC-Argo floats are slowly drifting
+# argo1d: vertical one-dimensional ocean modelling at locations where BGC-Argo floats are slowly drifting
 This repository contains various configurations for a one-dimensional vertical ocean model featuring biogeochemistry and ensembles applied at selected locations in the global ocean where BGC-Argo float observations are available.

 ## Installation and compilation